Commentaries on the Constitution of the United States

-Commentaries on the Constitution of the United States is a three-volume work written by Associate Justice of the Supreme Court of the United States Joseph Story and published in 1833.
+Commentaries on the Constitution of the United States is a three-volume treatise written by Associate Justice of the Supreme Court of the United States Joseph Story and published in 1833.
 In these Commentaries, Story defends the power of the national government and economic liberty.
-"My object will be," Story wrote, "sufficiently attained, if I shall have succeeded in bringing before the reader the true view of its powers, maintained by its founders and friends, and confirmed and illustrated by the actual practice of the government."
+"My object will be", Story wrote, "sufficiently attained, if I shall have succeeded in bringing before the reader the true view of its powers, maintained by its founders and friends, and confirmed and illustrated by the actual practice of the government."

 Contents

 Dedication to John Marshall

 Story dedicates his Commentaries to his friend and fellow Justice, Chief Justice John Marshall: